oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_steering_policy_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>An expression that uses conditions at the time of a DNS query to indicate whether a case matches.
-Conditions may include the geographical location, IP subnet, or ASN the DNS query originated. **Example:** If you have an office that uses the subnet `192.0.2.0/24` you could use a `caseCondition` expression `query.client.subnet in (&#x27;192.0.2.0/24&#x27;)` to define a case that matches queries from that office.</div>
+Conditions may include the geographical location, IP subnet, or ASN the DNS query originated. **Example:** If you have an office that uses the subnet `192.0.2.0/24` you could use a `caseCondition` expression `query.client.address in (&#x27;192.0.2.0/24&#x27;)` to define a case that matches queries from that office.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">case_condition_example</div>